zhao0294/cst8918-w25-a01-weather/README.md

 - fork the [GitHub repo](https://github.com/rlmckenney/cst8918-w24-a01-weather)
 - clone a local copy of your forked repo
+- cd into that local repo
+- run `npm install` to pull-in the various libraries and dev dependencies (e.g. remix, react, etc)
 - start the dev server with `npm run dev`
 - open link displayed in your terminal with a browser, e.g. http://localhost:59287